What are cockroaches?

 In general, cockroaches are good climbers and will crawl up any surface.
 Their flexible exoskeleton allows them to move through the narrowest spaces they find while climbing interior or exterior walls.
 In addition to moving indoors on their own, people also transport cockroaches into structures in things like used appliances or electronics, upholstered furniture, potted plants, or storage boxes.

-Being prolific breeders means that just a few cockroaches moving into a home or business (either on their own or while hitchhiking in) can quickly lead to a large-scale infestation.
-Cockroaches can become a problem anywhere;.
-The best way to handle an infestation is to reach out to a professional for immediate help.
+Being prolific breeders means that just a few cockroaches moving into a home or business can quickly lead to a large-scale infestation.
+Cockroaches can become a problem anywhere, whether they move in on their own or hitchhike in.
+The best way to handle an infestation is to reach out to a pest control professional for immediate help.

 Where will I find cockroaches?